 Let’s say that we wanted to get the names, titles, and department names for all employees.
 This data is contained within two tables: employee names and titles are in the employees table.
 The department names are in the company_departments table.

-company_departments table.
 How do we get the information we are looking for?

 The employees table has a column named department_id.
 This column holds the ID of the department for which each employee works.
-In the

 In the company_departments table, each department also has an ID (which is a primary key in the table).
 This means we can match an employee’s department_id with the list of departments.
 Doing so will let us find out the name of the department for which that employee works.